tomas-stefano/morpheus/README.markdown

       ...
     end

-If you don't wanna to require 'precious.tasks' from example:
+If you don't wanna to require 'precious.tasks' from tasks folder, from example:

     require_tasks :from_dir => :tasks, :except => %w(precious.tasks)

+    :alice.tasks do
+       ...
+    end

+If you wanna require more than one dir just:

+     require_tasks :from_dir => [:tasks, :other_tasks]
      :alice.tasks do
        ...
      end

 Options Parser
 --------------